-When I came across Olya Glagoleva’s collection “Artist at Home” on her Instagram account, I was instantly entranced by how beautifully she presents her line of clothing, carefully staged and photographed in elaborate set designs that are as much a piece of art as the garments themselves.
+When we came across Olya Glagoleva’s collection “Artist at Home”, we were instantly entranced by how beautifully she presents her line of clothing, carefully staged and photographed in elaborate set designs that are as much a piece of art as the garments themselves.

 Olya Glagoleva started her designer label GO in 2014 after studying fashion design in Moscow, working with artisans in Indonesia and taking a business marketing course at Central St. Martin’s in London.
 She was born in Tadzhikistan into a family of progressive scientists but went into fashion as she loved to dress up and dress differently.
 By the time she graduated, she decided to build up her own label based on sustainable principles, and opted for using eco-friendly materials, working with local communities and preserving traditional craftsmanship and artisanal production.
 For her latest collection, “Artist at Home”, she approached textile artist Lisa Smirnova whose work she admired.
 The two of them teamed up and spent an entire year designing and making the clothing, with Lisa hand-embroidering each of the garments.
 Every item of clothing in the collection exists only once, created in a process that spans up to one hundred hours each.
 The distinct and high-quality fabrics are sourced from around the world, such as organic hemp and cotton from India, cashmere, 80's denim jeans and vintage towels from London's Portobello Road market as well as plaid blankets from flea markets in Wales.

 Olya, why did you decide to collaborate with contemporary artisans and focus on handmade items?